teienbiyori/Best-Restaurants-in-Taipei/README.md

 ## Description
 This project is a web application that lists restaurants and allows users to search for specific ones.
+You can also link to Google Maps by clicking the icon beside the address.
 It's built using Express.js, Handlebars, Bootstrap, and Font Awesome.

 ## Installation _need to modify_
 To set up this project locally, follow these steps:

+1- Ensure you have node.js & npm installed.
-1- Clone the repository.
+2- Clone this repository.
-2- Run npm install to install dependencies.
-3- Ensure you have a Font Awesome kit installed.
+3- Open the folder from terminal. (mine's git.bash btw) 4- Ensure you have a Font Awesome kit installed.
-4- Set up the necessary environment variables.

 ## Usage
 Once the installation is complete, run npm start to start the server.
 Access the application via a web browser.

 ## Features
 - Upgraded search functionality for better performance
+- Type any keywords you can come up with to search for specific restaurants
 - Default to full list display
 - Implemented individual CSS for each page
 - Display show page for individual restaurants
 - **Still revising**

+## Development Kits Used _need to check_
+This project was developed using the following technologies and frameworks:

+- Node.js (v10.15.0)
+- Express (v4.17.1)
+- Express-Handlebars (v5.3.3)
+- Bootstrap (v5.2.1)
+- Font Awesome (v5.8.1)

 ## Credits
 Dra Chen - Project Creator